kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip.md

 });
 ```

-This task needs to be run only for production and has to be executed after the revisioning of the images is finished because the server will just deliver a WebP image of the same name to the browser.
+This task needs to be run for production and has to be executed after the revisioning of the images is finished because the server will deliver a WebP image of the same name to the browser.

 #### gulp/tasks/production/build.js